pingyen0406/PY_S4/README.md

 # PY_S4
 The project is based on https://github.com/victorliu/S4.
 The S4 package with python API should be installed first.
+For the installation guide, please refer to: https://github.com/phoebe-p/S4 by [Dr. Phoebe Pearce] (https://github.com/phoebe-p).
+The installation becomes very simple by following her steps.
 This project is used for the sweep of cylinder-shaped meta-atom library.
-But it can be modified to other shape.
+But it can be modified for other use related RCWA.

 ## Relevent publicaitons
 [Integrated Metasurfaces on Silicon Photonics for Emission Shaping and Holographic Projection](https://arxiv.org/abs/2205.10537)